Thirtybird/YACMiner/README.md

 See GPU-README for more information regarding GPU mining.

-See SCRYPT-README for more information regarding YACoin mining.
+See SCRYPT-README for more information regarding Scrypt-Chacha mining.

 ## While Running